A pressure sore is an area of damaged skin and tissue caused by spending long periods of time in bed or in a wheelchair.

 What are pressure sores?

-A pressure sore is an area of damaged skin and flesh caused by staying in one position for too long, such as prolonged sitting or lying.
+A pressure sore is an area of damaged skin and tissue often caused by staying in one position for too long.
 If you are sitting up in bed, sliding down can injure your bottom and heels.
 Prolonged pressure on an area of your skin stops the blood flow to that area.
 This cuts off the oxygen supply and causes skin cells to die.

 Having a pressure sore can have a huge impact, both for the patient and their carer.
 It can cause pain and discomfort, feelings of anger and blame, and reduce quality of life through infection, delayed healing, altered body image and low mood.
 The human toll on patients, carers and their families/whānau should not be underestimated.
 Having a pressure sore also carry connotations of neglect and mismanagement on the part of carers and health professionals.